noahehall/theBookOfNoah/0current/security/auth.md

 ### endpoints

+#### oauth 2 spec endpoints

 - authorize & token are the only endpoints defined in the spec, all other endpoints come through an extension

-- POST/authorize: confirm a users identity: gets the authorization grant & user consent
+- POST/authorize: interact witte user to confirm their identity: gets the authorization grant & user consent

   - used for ANY user facing grant types (e.g. auth code/implicit)
   - never fkn GET (even tho thats whats in the spec)
   - servers tend to log all get requests

-- POST/token: retrieve an access token
+- POST/token: retrieve tokens
   - used when a user is confirmed/there isnt a user at all (e.g. client credential/password grants)

+#### extension endpoints

+- these are expected names, but can be named anything you want so check the auth server that implements the extension

+- /introspect: analyze & decode a token
+- /revoke: invalid an access/refresh token
+- /userinfo: publishes user profile data
+  - openid connect

 ## OpenID Connect